 - White braces

-If you choose to have a formal wedding in the evening, you have by default put yourself into a tuxedo.
+If you choose to have a formal wedding in the evening, the default outfit is a tuxedo.
 This should actually allow you to breathe a sigh of relief, as the options for tuxedos are much more limited than those for suits and are thus easier to handle.

 In the event of chillier weather -a late October wedding, for example- a three-piece tuxedo will be both handsome and functional, keeping you a bit warmer.